ChuSong327/Practice-Backend-2/README.md

-This is a simple practice on backend with nodejs/expressjs, mysql/knexjs.
+This is a simple practice/review on backend with nodejs/expressjs, mysql/knexjs.